kibexd/Personal-Porfolio/README.md

 # Personal Portfolio

 ## Description
-This is my personal portfolio showcasing my skills, projects, and experience.
+This is my personal portfolio, showcasing my skills, projects, and experience.

 ## Table of Contents
 - [Description](#description)